 MEH 321 Enhancing Health Care Through Our Stories

-This hybrid course explores how immersion into literary endeavors and humanities impacts both clinicians and patients alike.
-By studying stories of both wellness and illness expressed through non-fiction, literature and poetry, students will enhance their abilities to be more empathetic, to develop new insights and observational skills, and to improve their ability to critically evaluate health care interactions.
+This hybrid course explores how immersion into literary endeavors and humanities impacts clinicians and patients alike.
+By studying stories of both wellness and illness expressed through nonfiction, literature and poetry, students will enhance their abilities to be more empathetic, to develop new insights and observational skills, and to improve their ability to critically evaluate health care interactions.
 Articles from a variety of health care journals and literary sources will provide the basis of analysis.
 To demonstrate their understanding of the patient/caregiver/clinician experience, students will contemplate what it is like to be in these roles and then will write about both their actual and imagined experiences.
-This course will be offered in a hybrid or blended format; class will meet twice weekly on campus and twice weekly online at the convenience of the students.
+This course will be offered in a hybrid, or blended, format: class will meet twice weekly on campus and twice weekly online at the convenience of the students.

 MEH 490 Medical Humanities Clinical Experience

 This course is a clinical experience involving 100 hours at an approved site.
 Interactions with both patients and health care professionals are important for students to develop some appreciation for working with people who are ill or infirm, for the teamwork expected of health professionals and for the seriousness of taking responsibility for the lives of others.
 Students maintain a reflective journal throughout the 100-hour clinical experience.
 The journal will include a running log of their hours as well as reflections on medical humanities and the clinical experience.
-A final reflection paper will be used for students to synthesize their health care-related service experiences with their knowledge of the medical humanities.
-Students enroll during their junior or senior year and must have completed two core courses and one elective prior to the clinical experience.
-Students must also meet with a coordinator a term prior to the clinical experience.
+A final reflection paper will be used for students to synthesize their health care–related service experiences with their knowledge of the medical humanities.
+Prerequisites: junior or senior standing; completion of two core courses and one elective prior to the clinical experience; permission of a coordinator.
+Also, students must meet with a coordinator at least a semester in advance of the clinical experience.

 This is a capstone course for the medical humanities minor.
-Weekly seminars, lectures, guest speakers and discussions are designed to develop a community of scholars engaging in wide ranging discussions related to health care, ethics and the medical humanities.
-Each student maintains a course journal and completes a research investigation which has been approved by the instructor.
+Weekly seminars, lectures, guest speakers and discussions are designed to develop a community of scholars engaging in wide-ranging discussions related to health care, ethics and the medical humanities.
+Each student completes a research investigation that has been approved by the instructor.
 Results of the research are presented orally to the seminar group and are submitted as a research paper.
 Prerequisites: junior or senior standing, completion of the clinical experience and permission of a coordinator.

-To learn more about the medical humanities minor at Elmhurst College, contact the Patterson Center.
+To learn more about the medical humanities minor at Elmhurst College, contact the Center for the Health Professions.